cedricbahirwe/DialerTO/README.md

-A Swift Package wrapper for Dialer Transaction Optimiser Binary
+An optimisation algorithm for Dialer App Transactions